Gendered associations of pink and blue: Toys

-In the United States, girlie-girl culture developed in the 1990s in the wake of a series of successful Disney animated films, starting with The Little Mermaid (1989).
-These animated films were heavily marketed to girls, especially, and pink was everywhere in marketing campaigns as they took advantage of what appeared to be a strong association between gender and certain colors: bold colors for boys, pastel colors for girls, especially pink.
+In the United States, girlie-girl culture developed in the 1990s in the wake of a series of successful Disney animated films, known as the Disney Renaissance, starting with The Little Mermaid (1989).
+These animated films were heavily marketed to girls especially, and pink was everywhere in marketing campaigns as they took advantage of what appeared to be a strong association between gender and certain colors: bold colors for boys, pastel colors for girls, especially pink.
 Eighty-six percent of pink toys were marketed as "girls only", and a similar percentage that were bold red, black, brown, or gray were for "boys only".
 Pink became a strong signal to girls and their parents about which products were being marketed to them.